 We see it in all of us who gladly give money to the poor because it confirms that we are the ones with money and not the open hand.

 If I am truly going to imitate Jesus, I should learn to be with, not afraid to be seen on the same side of the soup line.
-For in relationship with people, there is a balance between serving and being served, supporting the weaknesses of others and being supported in our own weakness.
+For in a relationship with people, there is a balance between serving and being served, supporting the weaknesses of others and being supported in our own weakness.

 We even see this balance with Jesus, who not only came to serve in Matthew 20 but who allows the prostitute to wipe his feet with her hair in the middle of a social gathering in Luke 7.
-Maybe we sometimes we need to be served to be like Jesus.
+Maybe we sometimes need to be served to be like Jesus.

 May I stop using endless “serving those less fortunate” experiences as a back-handed way of reminding myself that “at least I’m not like them” and start following Jesus’ example by courageously picking up the empty bowl to proclaim, “We are in this together.”